About the plugin

 |Property Name||Functionality Change|

-- Check also the Marvelution Jira Hudson Integration which provides a two-way solution Hudson->JIRA and JIRA->Hudson
+- Check also the Marvelution Jenkins Integration for Jira which provides a two-way solution (Jenkins->Jira and Jira->Jenkins)

 - Next Release: [ToDo] [Done]